sipmann/sipmann.github.io/content/removing_user_sql_server.md

 ## How to list all the schemas and it's owners?

-Here's a script to list schemas and it's ownders.
+Here's a script to list schemas and it's owners.

 ```mssql
 USE [DATABASENAME]